Discover spectacular hiking trails and scenic coastline in Iceland, a land where the primeval forces of volcanoes and glaciers rule.

 Meeting Time and Place:

-Your guide(s) will meet you on the first day of your trip at 8 a.m. in the lobby of Hotel Borg in downtown Reykjavik.
+Your guide(s) will meet you on the first day of your trip at 8 a.m. in the lobby of the Alda Hotel (or the Centrum Hotel if on the June departure) in downtown Reykjavik.

 Departure Time and Place:

 Your guide(s) will provide drop-offs at your choice of downtown Reykjavik locations by noon or the Keflavik International Airport by 2:00 p.m. on the last day of the trip.

 Boundless Journeys’ trips are designed for energetic and flexible individuals who like to be active and have a spirit of adventure and a positive attitude.
 Hiking the Land of Fire and Ice is rated 2+, easy to moderate, on a scale of 1-5 (with 5 being the most strenuous).
 The hikes on this trip are 2-5 hours long, on occasionally rough hiking trails with minimal vehicle support.
 On a couple of days there are elevations gains of about 400-600 feet, and on Day 2 our optional climb to the top of the Skógafoss Waterfall is about a 500 foot climb on a metal staircase, followed by an easier 500 foot ascent for the remainder of the hike.
 Because of the nature of the trails, we sometimes hike out and back on the same path.

 It is very important that you realistically assess your physical condition with regard to the demands of this trip.
 The more well-prepared you are for the activities on this trip, the more you will enjoy yourself!
 Please engage in moderate aerobic activities (hiking, jogging, or cycling) for at least 30-45 minutes several times a week for 4-6 weeks before the trip.
 If you live in a flat area, try to incorporate some stairs into your workout, or use a treadmill with varying incline capability.
 Consult your doctor before undertaking any new fitness programs.